ambianic/ambianic-box/README.md

 An Open Source physical enclosure for Ambianic Edge.

-Ambianic Box is focused on creating an Open Source physical enclosure for an Ambianic Edge device.

 The source 3D CAD file is currently [hosted on TinkerCad](https://www.tinkercad.com/things/iaHcZO7BVqD).

 An STL exported file is availble in this github repo.